whyhow-ai/whyhow/README.md

 The WhyHow Knowledge Graph Creation SDK enables you to quickly and easily build automated knowledge graphs tailored to your unique worldview.
 Instantly build, extend, and query well-scoped KGs with your data.

+> [!WARNING]
+> This SDK is currently in a closed beta.
+To get an API key, [please schedule some time to chat with us](https://calendly.com/whyhowai/intro-call-whyhow-ai).

 # Installation

 ## Prerequisites